Consider Soil Moisture When Soil Sampling

 • Wait for a rain event before sampling to reduce potential issues.

-Issues with Soil Collection
+Issues with soil collection

 In dry conditions, it can be difficult to collect a complete sample.
 Most states in the FS System base fertility recommendations on a 6-9-inch-deep soil core.
 If the soil is too dry, it can be difficult to get a sample to those depths that will hold together.
 It is critical to get a good sample as the tests we perform need to have that entire column of soil to account for nutrient stratification.
 This issue can be somewhat overcome by using an auger or slide hammer to collect samples, or simply waiting until a rain occurs.